 I’ve been a fan of The Body Shop products since I was a teenager, which is for over 35 years!
 Their Shea Butter range is no exception.
 As I suffer from dry skin, shea butter is an ideal ingredient for me to look for.
 It’s really nourishing to dry skin and dry hair.
-My hair also benefits from shea butter as it’s quite dry on the ends as I used a colour stripper and I do colour my hair too.
+My hair also benefits from shea butter as it’s quite dry on the ends because I used a colour stripper and I do colour my hair too.

 So where does The Body Shop source it’s Community Trade Shea Butter From?